-If you have a home that does not have a chimney, or flue system, then you will be told your fireplace options are limited, possibly to an electric fire with lights pretending to be a fire.
-There is another solution, a bioethanol flueless fire design.
-Bioethanol flueless fires use a sustainable, eco-friendly, fuel source that is made from vegetables.
-And yes there is a real flame and real heat generated.
-Not a fan, lights and an electric heater.
-Now you can have a 100% energy efficient fireplace without the need for chimney, there are bioethanol fireplace designs for all design taste’s and installation requirements.
+If you have a home that has been built with no chimney, or flue system, then you will most likely be told your fireplace options are limited, possibly being guided to an electric fire.
+There is another solution, a bio ethanol flueless, no chimney, fire design.
+Bioethanol flueless fires use a sustainable, eco-friendly, bio fuel source that is made from vegetables providing real heat and having a real living flame.
+This is much more visually pleasing than an electric fire with a fan, lights and an electric heater.
+These modern no chimney bio ethanol fireplace designs are 100% energy efficient and there are many different design styles to consider.

-A Selection of Bioethanol Flueless Fire Designs
+A Selection of Bio Ethanol Flueless Fire Designs

 The requirement of a chimney or flue system is a key factor when choosing a secondary heat source for your home or development project.
 If the property does not have an existing chimney already then choosing a fireplace product that needs to be used with one one will involve very costly installation of either a brick built chimney or a flue pipe system.
 There is also another consideration, if your property already has a chimney with an open fireplace you are losing a lot of your primary heat, eg central heating, out through the chimney 24 hours a day.
-To get an instant lowering of heating bills it may be advantageous to brick up the chimney, stop the heat loss, and install a Bioethanol Flueless Fire Design instead.
+To get an instant lowering of heating bills it may be advantageous to brick up the chimney, stop the heat loss, and install a Bio Ethanol Flueless Fire Design instead.
 Note, if you are removing an old fire first consult a trained engineer or builder, especially if removing an old gas burner.
 They will do a survey and confirm what building work is involved in blocking up the existing chimney, removing the old fire product and installing the new flueless bio-ethanol fireplace burner.

-Time to Look at Bioethanol Flueless Fire Designs
+Time to Look at Bio Ethanol Flueless Fire Designs

-If you have decided to go flueless with your next fire then there are many different design types of bioethanol fireplace to consider.
-From bioethanol burner tray inserts that can be used in an existing fireplace to large complete bioethanol fireplace designs that are mounted on a wall or frestanding within a room.
-There are also very large contemporary bioethanol fireplace designs like the modern bioethanol fires manufactured by companies like Planika.
-Check out the products shown on this website that are examples of Flueless Bioethanol Fireplaces and are designed for use with clean burning bio-ethanol fuel.
+If you have decided to go flueless with your next fire then there are many different design types of bio ethanol fireplace to consider.
+From bio ethanol burner tray inserts that can be used in an existing fireplace to large complete bio ethanol fireplace designs that are mounted on a wall or frestanding within a room.
+There are also very large contemporary bio ethanol fireplace designs like the modern bioethanol fires manufactured by companies like Planika.
+Check out the products shown on this website that are examples of Flueless bio ethanol fireplaces and are designed for use with clean burning bio-ethanol fuel.

-Modern or Traditional Flueless Bioethanol Fireplace?
+Modern or Traditional Flueless Bio Ethanol Fireplace?

-There are a number of bioethanol fireplace manufacturers who have created designs that emulate a traditional fireplace styling including bio ethanol fire grate burners and bio ethanol wood burning stove designs.
+There are a number of bioethanol fireplace manufacturers who have created no chimney fireplace designs that emulate a traditional fireplace styling including bio ethanol fire grate burners and bio ethanol wood burning stove designs.
 These will work with a traditional, old style, fireplace design.
 Choosing a traditional style fireplace is an interior design choice, for instance an ultra modern bioethanol fire design may look out of place in a traditionally styled home like an old farmhouse where a wood burner style bioethanol stove would probably work best.
 For more details read our guide on converting a tradition fireplace to bio ethanol fuel.

 A Flueless Bio Ethanol Fire Burner is the Heat Saving Option